ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 iobroker start
 ```

-Now ioBroker should start again and the “Log” tab shows that all adapters that were installed on the old system are currently being reinstalled by the npm.
+Now ioBroker should start again and the “Log” tab shows that all adapters that were installed on the old system are being reinstalled by the npm.

 Here you have to be patient and just let iobroker do it.
 In the instances you can see which adapters are gradually installed.